-Reference to National Health & Wellbeing Outcome: None
+Reference to National Health & Wellbeing Outcome: n/a

+Personnel: None

-Personnel: None Carers: None
+Carers: None

-Provider Organisations: None Equalities: None
+Provider Organisations: None

+Equalities: None

+Financial: None

-Legal: The IJB will be compliant with: - The Integrated Resource Advisory Group guidance in relation to audit provision. - The Local Authority Accounts (Scotland) Regulations 2014.
+Legal: The IJB will be compliant with: - The Integrated Resource Advisory Group guidance in relation to audit provision. - The Local Authority Accounts (Scotland) Regulations 2014

 Economic Impact: None

+Sustainability: None

-Sustainability: None Sustainable Procurement and Article 19: None
+Sustainable Procurement and Article 19: None

-Diele Imm lie etiemen Neg

 Risk Implications: None

-•

-Implications for Glasgow The current internal auditors of the Council will continue to City Council: report to the Council on operational matters relating to Social Care services.
+Implications for Glasgow City Council: The current internal auditors of the Council will continue to report to the Council on operational matters relating to Social Care services in the first instance.

-Implications for NHS Greater Glasgow & Clyde: The current internal auditors of NHSGG&C will continue to report to the NHS Board on operational matters relating to NHS services.
+Implications for NHS Greater Glasgow & Clyde: The current internal auditors of NHSGG&C will continue to report to the NHS Board on operational matters relating to NHS services in the first instance.